herbmaster/confluence-gollum-migration-go/README.md

-Ths util assist in migrating a confluence wiki to a gollum wiki.
+This util assist in migrating a confluence wiki to a gollum wiki.

 Usage: